Wash hands thoroughly before preparing, cooking and eating food.

 Cleaning Kitchen Utensils

-Dirty, damp wiping cloths tend to harbor bacteria.
+Dirty, damp wiping cloths tend to harbour bacteria.
 Wash or replace wiping cloths, sponges and insulating gloves regularly and allow them to air dry thoroughly before using them again.

 Cooking utensils and cutlery